locessentials/eng401-business-english-us/unit5/week15/future-of-work.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week15/future-of-work.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week15/future-of-work.md) and download it.

 ### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me develop my 'ideal work scenario' into a more detailed speculative fiction piece"
 - "What are examples of successful worker cooperatives or alternative business models around the world?"
 - "Generate questions that help me think more deeply about what makes work meaningful to me"